 - Stop Click-fraud – The same techniques can be used to accelerate gameplay and gain unfair advantage vis a vis human players can be used to carry out mobile click-fraud inside mobile games.
 Mobile click fraud can be used to steal resources used in a game, as well as accumulate or spend resources in a game at different rates than human players, in some cases bypassing in-app purchases.

 - Prevent ROM-Hacking and memory editing – ROM hacking and memory editing are two methods mobile game cheaters bypass or disable in-app purchases (and play mobile games for free) or bypass in-app purchases to advance through the mobile game (i.e., gain game advantages) for free.

 - Prevent Non-Human Players, Running in Virtualized Environments – Emulators are also often combined with Virtual Spaces tools such as virtualXposed or Parallel Spaces, which allow hackers to run multiple instances or accounts of the same game at once.
 This can be used, for example, to create teams of machines (not real players) running an army of click-bots, all within a virtualized environment designed to overwhelm real mobile gamers.

-Blocking emulators in mobile game cheating is all about adding runtime application security protection (RASP) to your Android and iOS mobile game app.
-Mobile game developers and studios can use Appdome to prevent and block emulators from being used with their apps, without adding an SDK or writing additional code inside their apps.
+Blocking emulators in mobile apps and blocking app players for mobile game cheating is all about adding runtime application security protection (RASP) to your Android and iOS mobile game app.
+Mobile game developers and studios can use Appdome to prevent and block emulators and app players from being used with their apps, without adding an SDK or writing additional code inside their apps.